ElsonFilho/AI-Agents/README.md

 - **Specialization** – You can create expert agents focused on specific domains, which helps with overall system performance.
 - **Control** – You can explicitly control how agents communicate (as opposed to relying on function calling).

-## Multi-Agent Architectures
+### Multi AI Agent Architectures

-There are several ways to connect agents in a multi-agent system:
+There are several ways to connect agents to collaborate in a Multi AI Agent System:

 - **Network** – Each agent can communicate freely with any other agent and choose whom to call next.
 - **Supervisor** – A central supervisor agent directs communication, deciding which agent to call next.